-The WPF Theme Designer UI consists of the following windows.
+The WPF Theme Designer UI consists of the following windows:

-To learn more, visit the Color Wheel Window
+Color Wheel Window